Vietnam.vn - Nền tảng quảng bá Việt Nam

 To prepare for the journey of thousands of kilometers, both of them quit their jobs since May 2023.
 In the photo: Jake stopped to rest in a central province - Photo: Provided by the Australian Embassy

-During the 2,000km journey from North to South, Jake and his Irish friend also had "once in a lifetime" experiences, crossing winding mountain roads and beautiful coastal roads.
+During the 2,000km journey from North to South, Jake and his Irish friend also had "once-in-a-lifetime" experiences, crossing winding mountain roads and beautiful coastal roads.

-In the past month, the temperature has been rising and we have to travel 35km every day in 40C heat.
-So now we usually wake up and leave the house before 4am to avoid the heat!", Jake shared.
+In the past month, the temperature has been so high that we have to travel 35km every day in 40 degree heat.
+So now we usually wake up and leave the house before 4am to avoid the heat! ", shared Mr. Jake.

 Besides the difficulties, both of them met many people and made many new friends.